Dialogue Modding – pt 1 – Orientation

 Orientation to GFF structure

-Above are two dialogues, one for Anders in Awakening and one for Zevran in DA2.
-Files from DAO are generally easier to read at first than those from DA2 because there’s more readable text, but the idea is basically the same.
-You can see both files have a starting list, indicating which lines of dialogue mark the beginning of separate branches.
-I’m using pyGFF for now because unlike the toolset it shows previews of the contents of unexpanded nodes (you can see the starting line IDs in Zevran’s file, for example).
+Files from DAO are generally easier to read at first than those from DA2 because there’s more readable text, but the idea is basically the same (and I have labeled certain DA2 fields in the examples here).
+You can see both files have a starting list, indicating which lines of dialogue mark the beginning of separate branches of the conversation tree.

-DAO dialogue files have all sorts of nonsense not present in DA2 conversation files.
-Some are for animations/cinematics, which in DA2 have been moved to external .cl files.
+As you can see, each line in a DAO dialogue file contains a large number of fields not present in DA2 conversation files.
+Some of these fields concern animations/cinematics, which in DA2 have been moved to external .cl files.
 Others are options which in DA2 have been converted to a single bitwise flag.
-(More on both of those concepts later).
-A few fields I’m pretty sure are never actually used in game.
+(Both of these concepts are explored in further depth in later parts of the tutorial series).
+A few fields I’m pretty sure are only used in the Toolset but never in game.

-For basic edits, everything we really want is present in both: the tlk string reference, the condition, and the children list.
+For basic edits, everything we really want is present in both: the tlk string reference, the condition, and the list of child lines.

 Lines of dialogue export reasonably in order.
-One thing to note while unraveling the structure of the specific conversation you’re working with is that in DA2 speaker and player lines export mixed together, while DAO lines export speaker lines first (*NTRY) then player lines second (*RPLY).
-Player replies in Anders’ dialogue start at line 231, for example.
+One thing to note while unraveling the structure of the specific conversation you’re working with is that in DA2, speaker and player lines export alternating in sequence, while Origins exports all speaker lines first (NTRY) followed by all player lines second (RPLY).

 Identifying plot flags